ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 ### PPX Rewriters

-In its core, a PPX rewriter is just a transformation that takes a parsetree, and returns a possibly modified parsetree.
-But, there are subtleties.
-First, because PPXes work on the internal representation parsetree, that is the result of parsing, the source file need to be of valid OCaml syntax.
-So, we cannot introduce custom syntax such as the `#if` from the C preprocessor.
+At its core, a PPX rewriter is just a transformation that takes a Parsetree, and returns a possibly modified Parsetree, but there are subtleties.
+First, as PPXs work on the parsetree, which is the result of parsing done by OCaml, so the source file need to be of valid OCaml syntax.
+Thus, we cannot introduce custom syntax such as the `#if` from the C preprocessor.
 Instead, we will use two special syntaxes that were introduced in OCaml 4.02: Extension nodes, and attributes.

 Secondly, a transformation that takes the full Parsetree is not acceptable in many cases, as rewriters are third-party programs (in contrast with the C